Onslip/hawk/README.md

 > [!Important]
-> Mozilla has archived this repository because both the protocol and documentation have reached completion, with no further updates or changes necessary.
+> This fork is identical to <https://github.com/mozilla/hawk>, except that it no longer (indirectly) depends on large
->
+> internal Node.js libraries, making it more suitable for bundling in a browser environment or embedding in a small
-> While the existing code will remain available for reference or fork, no further updates or support should be expected.
+> Node.js project.

 # hawk

 #### HTTP Holder-Of-Key Authentication Scheme.

-Documentation of the protocol, and the JS API, is in https://github.com/mozilla/hawk/blob/main/API.md.
+Documentation of the protocol, and the JS API, is in https://github.com/onslip/hawk/blob/main/API.md.

 ## Ownership Changes